middletemplelibrary/Botany-at-Middle-Temple/README.md

 ## Philosophical Transactions

 This abridgment volume of the Philosophical Transactions has a reprint of an article first published 30 September 1731.
 The article, ‘Laurel Water a dangerous poison’, was written by T. Madden, M.D. and describes how people in Ireland died from drinking laurel water, mistakenly believing it to be a harmless cordial.
 Mary Whaley and Anne Boyle were poisoned in Dublin in September 1728, and Mr. Evans in Kilkenny in 1735.
 The author, who examined Mary Whaley after her death, then proceeded to experiment with the poisonous substance, using dogs as his unfortunate test subjects, all of which died after being given his laurel water concoction.
-This is likely the article from the Transactions that was referred to in John Donnellan’s trial.\
+This is likely the article from the Transactions that was referred to in John Donnellan’s trial.
-\
+<br><br>
 [Follow this link for a reprint of the original article](https://royalsocietypublishing.org/doi/epdf/10.1098/rstl.1731.0017)

 <param ve-image